isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/how-changi-airport-came-to-be.md

 Speaking in Parliament in October 2020, then Transport Minister Ong Ye Kung said that the government would support Changi Airport Group and other companies in the aviation sector, “[b]ut the most meaningful support we can give to our aviation companies is to restore passenger traffic and revive our air hub, in a safe, in a controlled manner”.[^31]

-As vaccination rates rise in Singapore and the country moves towards dealing with Covid-19 as an endemic disease, air traffic through Singapore will hopefully  increase and the fortunes of Changi will soar once again.
+As vaccination rates rise in Singapore and the country moves towards dealing with Covid-19 as an endemic disease, air traffic through Changi Airport will hopefully increase.
+With the same foresight, fortitude and perseverance that led to its genesis, the fortunes of Changi will undoubtedly rise again.

 <div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba"><img src="/images/vol-17-issue-3/how-changi-airport-came-to-be/QR%20Code2.png">For more resources on Changi Airport’s early years, scan this QR code.